JaeSeok1218/Python/README.md

 * `Matplotlib` is a comprehensive library for creating static, animated, and interactive visualization in Python. ([Website](https://matplotlib.org))
 * `key` in sorted command ([Website](https://blogboard.io/blog/knowledge/python-sorted-lambda/))
 * `pandas` is a tool to use open source data analysis and manipulate it ([Website](https://pandas.pydata.org))
+* `numpy` is the fundamental package for scientific computing

 ## * Maple